emwap/stream-paper/paper.md

 \paragraph{\bf Effectful stream programming}
 There are many Haskell libraries for dealing with streaming data, such as Fudgets [@carlsson1993fudgets], Conduit [@conduit-overview], Pipes [@pipes] and Iteratees [@kiselyov2012iteratees].
 Most of these libraries define streams over an underlying monad.
 Choosing `IO` as the underlying monad allows for the streaming programs to perform external communication.
 However, there is nothing stopping from using the `IO` monad also for "internal" effects, such as mutable state.

-Stream representations such as the one in Conduits can describe more general networks than our `Stream` type (e.g. nodes with different input and output rates).
-However, being based on recursive definitions, those stream programs are generally not guaranteed to fuse.
-Though, when certain requirements are met, conduits are subject to fusion [@conduit-fusion].
+Stream representations such as the one in Conduits can describe more general networks than our `Stream` type, e.g. nodes with different input and output rates.
+However, those stream programs are generally not guaranteed to fuse since they are based on recursive definitions.
+Conduits are however subject to fusion [@conduit-fusion] when certain requirements are met.

 The fusion framework in Conduits relies on GHC rules to rewrite recursive stream programs to corresponding programs based on a non-recursive stream type (an extension of the stream fusion representation above):